powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/02-PublishYourProject.md

 pnpm install -g ph-cmd
 ```

+For experimental features, use --version [version] which allows selecting a specific branch of our document-model-boilerplate.
+There are --dev and --staging options.
+Select `ph init --dev` to use the latest development version.
+Please be aware that this version can contain bugs and experimental features that aren't fully tested.

 Key commands include:
 - `ph connect` for running the Connect application locally
 - `ph switchboard` or `ph reactor` for starting the API service